Photos taken at the second of Annie's two felting workshops held in May 2018.

-Over the coming year artwork by a NEA artist will be on display each month in the display window of the Rural City of Benalla offices in Bridge Street.
-This is the result of an arts bank leasing project inspired and facilitated by Benalla's Mayor, Councillor Don Firth.
+Over the coming months artwork by a NEA artist will be exhibited in the display window of the Rural City of Benalla offices in Bridge Street.
+This is the result of an arts bank like leasing project inspired and facilitated by Benalla's Mayor, Councillor Don Firth.

 'Asha' Tim Bowtell 200cm x 150cm

 An occasional BLog.